-The syllabus consists of six units: (i) Number Systems (ii) Algebra (iii) Coordinate Geometry (iv) Geometry (v) Mensuration (vi) Statistics and Probability.
+The syllabus consists of seven units: (i) Number Systems (ii) Algebra (iii) Coordinate Geometry (iv) Geometry (v) Trigonometry (vi) Mensuration (vii) Statistics & Probability.

 1. REAL NUMBERS

 Fundamental Theorem of Arithmetic - statements after reviewing work done earlier and after illustrating and motivating through examples.
 Decimal expansions of rational numbers in terms of terminating/non-terminating recurring decimals.

 Zeros of a polynomial.
 Relationship between zeros and coefficients of quadratic polynomials.